Preliminary Media Top 10 for 2025

 As THW former colleague Josh Deitell eloquently summed up comparing the actual NHL draft versus fantasy drafts:

 Grit, work ethic, defensive-zone play, and personality: all intangibles that NHL teams consider when making their selections in the NHL Entry Draft that are not particularly relevant for fantasy hockey.
+Yes, you do want to pick players who you think will make it to

 One will quickly notice some of the undersized forwards and blueliners creep up the rankings in comparison with my Final Top 210 Rankings.
 To reiterate, these rankings are focused on the pure offensive upside a prospect possesses.

 In addition to The Next Ones 2013 NHL Entry Draft Guide Headquarters, THW brings you the 2013 NHL Draft Prospect Index, giving you access to in depth player profiles on this year’s fabulous draft class.
-From our team of ten The Next Ones prospect profilers to David O’Connor’s in depth articles all the way to Eldon MacDonald’s War Room series of posts, THW has you covered for unique information and analysis on the next wave of players hoping to take the next step in their journey that hopefully leads to the big league.
+From our team of ten The Next Ones prospect profilers to David O’Connor’s in depth articles all the way to Eldon MacDonald’s War Room series of posts, THW has

 From Allen (Evan) to Zykov (Valentin), The Hockey Writers is your quintessential destination for NHL Draft coverage.